Bon Jovi: New Jersey (1988) Review

 Bon Jovi: New Jersey

-It may never escape the shadow of it’s predecessor, but New Jersey is still a solid record.
+It may never escape the shadow of Slippery When Wet, but New Jersey is still a solid record — and an important one.

-So here’s how to listen to Bon Jovi: New Jersey (1988) for maximum effectiveness:
+Here’s how to listen to Bon Jovi: New Jersey (1988) for maximum impact:

 - Lay Your Hands On Me (5:58) ★